kuende/backend-ruby-app/README.md

 #Backend Ruby Sample

+This project serves as the Ruby work sample for Backend Engineer position.

 ## Installation

 This application requires PostgreSQL, RabbitMQ and Redis.
 The easiest setup requires docker to be installed.
 You can get a copy by installing [Docker Toolbox](https://docs.docker.com/engine/installation/).